 Childhood Epigenetics and Early Life Adversity

-This research aims to understand how early life exposure (in utero or early postnatal) to specific environmental factors modifies the developing epigenetic profile
+This research aims to understand how early life exposure (in utero or early postnatal) to specific environmental factors (plastic products, heavy metals, maternal smoking) modifies the developing epigenetic profile

 - Peri/postnatal Epigenetics Study (PETS)

 - Barwon Infant Study (BIS)